jeremiafourie/VibeLink/README.md

   Event data and admin login info is stored in **MongoDB** database.
 The in-memory `events` array gets the data for the events from the database.

 - **Event Management**:
   - Admins can add, update, or delete events through a secure login system.
-It’s protected by an **OTP (One-Time Password)** sent via WhatsApp to verified admin numbers.
+It’s protected by an **OTP (One-Time Password)** sent via WhatsApp and Email to verified admin numbers.
   - Verified organizations can also contribute their own events using a similar OTP-verified login.

 - **Contact Form**: